Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/doc/readme.txt

 - Updated with JTB 1.4.0 and new options (Marc Mazas)

 26/09/09 - version 1.5.16
-- Support Variables in Compiler, and Options
+- Support Variables in Builder, and Options
 - Click in call hierarchy view reopen Editor if it was closed
 - Keep jtb jar in preferences